Content starts here

 Each polling place is equipped with an accessible system for voters with disabilities.
 Voters who need assistance filling in their ballot can receive help from either two election judges or a person of their choice, as long as that person is not an employer, union agent or officer, or a challenger or watcher.
 The person assisting must sign a Voter Assistance Form.

-Voters who prefer to vote by mail can request to receive a ballot by email and will have access to an accessible online ballot marking tool.
+Voters also have the option of voting by mail-in ballot.
+If you cannot mark your ballot independently, an accessible online ballot-marking tool is available.
+If you would like to use this online tool, request a mail-in ballot and check the box with the option, "email a link to print my ballot."
 If using this tool, you’ll make your choices on a computer, print your ballot and return it to your local election office by mail, ballot drop box or in person.

 Find more information at the state board of elections website.

-Editor’s note: This guide was updated on Jan.
-30, 2024, with new information about voting in the 2024 presidential primary.
+Editor’s note: This guide was originally published on Jan.
+30, 2024.
+It has been updated with new information about 2024 elections.

 Also of Interest: